aj-foster/StatusUpdater/README.md

 ## Installation

 1. First, add your Slack token to `config.exs`.
+It should have the form `xoxp-...`.
 2. For now, install by running
     ```
     mix escript.build